dbermond/screencast/README.md

 ## REMARKS
 - **screencast** is written in pure POSIX shell code and has been tested in bash, dash, yash, ksh and zsh.

 - When recording offline, **screencast** uses a two step process.
 Firstly the audio and video are recorded to a lossless format, and at a second stage it is encoded to produce the output video.
 That's why you see a desktop notification saying '*encoding...*'.
 This mechanism produces a better video, avoids problems and allows to use fade effect.
 When live streaming, **screencast** uses a one step process, with recording and encoding at the same time.
-Live streaming does not support fade effect.

 - When using `aac` audio encoder (which is the default setting), **screencast** will check if the detected FFmpeg build has support for libfdk\_aac and use it if present, otherwise it will use the FFmpeg built-in AAC audio encoder.
 Make sure to have a recent FFmpeg version as older versions do not support the built-in AAC audio encoder without being experimental, or do not support it at all.